 Depending on the help you need most treatments will last between three and six sessions - sometimes more if your condition is a complex one.
-I currently charge £60 for a one-hour consultation and £120 for a stop-smoking session which is normally about two hours in duration.
+I currently charge £70 for the initial ninety minute consultation and £60 for subsequent one-hour consultations and £130 for a stop-smoking session which is normally about two hours in duration.
 In common with other professionals I make a full charge for any appointment that is cancelled with less than 24 hours notice.

 How long is each hypnotherapy session?

 Usually around an hour.
 Quit Smoking sessions last up to two hours.
 Urgent problems – for example, tackling a fear of flying before you leave on holiday the next day – can be done in one long session charged on a pro-rata basis.

 No responsible therapist would ever guarantee that they could “cure” you.
 Your GP or a hospital consultant would not make such a pledge and neither will I. All forms of therapy, work differently on different people and while some approaches might work others could fail.

 What I do guarantee is that I will bring all my knowledge, experience and skills to help your reach an acceptable resolution to your problem.